justinmeiners/efficient-programming-with-components/15_merge_inplace.md

 by a wonderful Argentinian computer scientist
 [Luis Pardo][pardo] (Knuth's student).

-So, was thinking and thinking and thinking and once I was waking up in the phase between Twilight, when you wake up but still see dreams but you're not quite asleep.
+So, I was thinking and thinking and thinking and once I was waking up in the phase between Twilight, when you wake up but still see dreams but you're not quite asleep.
 I saw the algorithm on the board, it does happen.
 I was ecstatic.
 I think it was 1984.
 What do you do if you find a really beautiful algorithm?